Baked Triple Berry Crisp (No Dairy)

 The best part is since you can make it with fresh or frozen berries you can enjoy this one all year round!

-My favorite thing about this gluten-free berry cobbler with oats is that the ingredient list is short, simple and works with any combination of berries.
+My favorite thing about dairy-free berry crisp is that the ingredient list is short, simple and works with any combination of berries.

 All you have to do is make your berry filling right in the baking dish, mix together your oat crumble topping with maple syrup & sprinkle it on top.